miac-research/psmd/README.md

 For even better replicability and traceability, we strongly recommend using a container for the software dependencies, e.g. the **[PSMD container recipe](https://github.com/miac-research/psmd/tree/main/container)** for Apptainer/Singularity.

-For more information, please see the project website at [www.psmd-marker.com](https://www.psmd-marker.com) or type `./psmd.sh -h` at the command line.
+For more information, please see the [the PSMD Wiki](https://github.com/miac-research/psmd/wiki/) or type `./psmd.sh -h` at the command line.

 ## Contents of download packages